Getting started

 The agents.csv file contains information about the human subjects and artificial agents in the dataset.
 It is a CSV file with one row per agent and columns for attributes.

 The instruments/ folder contains parameters for the tasks, instructions, and questionnaires.
-Each instrument represented as a YAML file that describes the instrument and its parameters.
-The instrument files are named after the instrument name, e.g., instruments/UFOV.yaml.
+Each instrument is represented as a YAML file that describes the instrument and its parameters.
+The instrument files are named after the instrument name, e.g., instruments/DigitSpan.yaml, and contain the various parameters for the instrument.

 Data files

 The data/ folder contains the data files.
-Within this folder, data files are organized as <AGENT>/<SESSION>/<ACTIVITY>/<DATA_FILE>.
+Within this folder, data files are organized in a hierarchical structure: <AGENT>/<SESSION>/<ACTIVITY>/<DATA_FILE>.
+This is commonly called directory-based partitioning and allows for easy access to the data files.

-This folder also contains additional data for the studyflow, stimuli, and other data types.
-For example, the data/ folder for a dataset of three subjects, each with two sessions, and each session with two activities might look like this:
+Here is an example data/ folder of a dataset of three subjects, each with two sessions, and each session with two activities (UFOV and DigitSpan):

 ...